imofftoseethewizard/plguile3/README.md

 The scope of the 1.0 release is detailed below.

-The 0.11.x versions will add support for cursors and iterative query result handling.

 The 0.13.x versions will add support for triggers.

 The 0.15.x versions will add support for inline calls, i.e. "do"